 Extractable faecal δ18OPO4

+To assess whether organic P had been hydrolysed by the 0.2M HNO3 resin elution solution, δ18OPO4 values extracted with 18O labelled and unlabelled HNO3 were analysed statistically and it was found that no significant difference occurred between labelled and unlabelled acid elution’s for either Ringer’s solution (t3.358 = -1.2012; p>0.05) or deionised water (t11.606 = 0.6995; p>0.05) extractions.
+It was concluded therefore that there was no need to correct data using the equation described by McLaughlin et al[28].
+Instead a mean of the spiked and unspiked values was used to describe the resin extractable δ18OPO4 values.
 The δ18OPO4 values for the PO4 extracted from faeces are presented in Table 4.
-The δ18OPO4 values for PO4 extracted using Ringer’s solution are not presented as the amount of some of them was too small for standard Ag3PO4 precipitation.
-Among the remaining four faecal samples the values ranged from +12.0 to +19.8‰.
-The values for the seven samples extracted in deionised water ranged from +12.9 to +15.6‰.
-The corrected δ18OPO4 values for the Ringer’s solution extracted PO4 ranged from +12.2 to +14.7‰ with a mean of +13.7‰ while the values for PO4 extracted in deionised water ranged from +13.0 to +15.4‰ with a mean of +14.3‰.
-Statistical analysis of the two sets of paired data confirmed that there was no difference between δ18OPO4 extracted using Ringer’s solution and that using deionised water (t3 = -1.22; p>0.05)
+The δ18OPO4 values for PO4 extracted using Ringer’s solution for the first three samples are not presented as the amount of some of them was too small for standard Ag3PO4 precipitation of the remaining four faecal samples the values ranged from +12.0 to +19.8‰ with mean values between +12.1 and +16.3‰.
+The values for the seven samples extracted in deionised water ranged from +12.9 to +15.6‰ with mean values of +13.2 and +15.3‰.
+The greatest variation between labelled and unlabelled acid δ18OPO4 elution’s values occurred in the Ringer’s solution dataset with mean difference of the labelled acid extraction being +2.1‰.
+This result however, was strongly influenced by one anomalously high labelled acid δ18OPO4 value of +19.8‰ leading to a difference of +6.9‰.
+This sample also had a slightly higher oxygen yield indicating that it was not pure Ag3PO4 which could explain the relatively high difference between δ18OPO4 values of labelled and unlabelled acid extraction.
+The differences observed in the deionised water labelled and unlabelled acid elution’s were far smaller and ranged between -1.8 and +1.4‰ with a mean of -0.3‰.
+Statistical analysis of the two sets of paired data show that there was no difference between δ18OPO4 extracted using Ringer’s solution and that using deionised water (t3.463 = 0.0785; p>0.05).

 DISCUSSION

 Microbiological content